zvdas/3DModelApp/procedure.md

     module.exports = router;

-14.
+Currently Angular & NodeJS work independently on ports 4200 & 4000 respectively.
+Objective : Integrate Angular & NodeJS

+Steps:
-Set the output directory to static folder:
+1. Set the output directory to static folder
     Open angular.json, add the "outputPath": "./static" option to the build target so that the production will be stored in static folder under project root directory.

+2. Enter the following command ng build

+3. Integrate Angular production with Node.js Project.
+In app folder of Node.js Express Project, create views folder.

+4. Copy all files from Angular static folder to app/views folder.

+5. Serve the Angular App with Express.
+Serve static files such as HTML files, CSS files and JavaScript files in app/views folder using the express.static() built-in middleware function.
+Edit the index.js file.

+6. deliver index.html file using res.sendFile().
+    const express = require("express");

+    const { mongoose } = require("./app/config/dbconfig");

+    const threedmRoutes = require("./app/routes/threedmRoute");

+    const path = __dirname + '/app/views/';

+    const app = express();

+    app.use(express.static(path));

+    // parse requests of content-type - application/json
+    app.use(express.json());

+    // parse requests of content-type - application/x-www-form-urlencoded
+    app.use(express.urlencoded({ extended: true }));

+    app.use('/models', threedmRoutes);

+    app.get('/', (req, res) => {
+        res.sendFile(path + "imdex.html")
+        // res.json({message : "Welcome to the 3D Model Application"});
+    })

+7. Run Node Express server & Angular on the same Port by entering the following in terminal npm start

+8. Angular App will run on port 4000 with node.js.
+When refreshing, 404 error occurs.
+To handle error, pass optional parameter useHash as true value in app-routing.module.ts.
+    @NgModule({
+        imports: [RouterModule.forRoot(routes, {useHash: true})],
+        exports: [RouterModule]
+    })

+9. Run the ng build in terminal once again, delete the filoes from app/view and paste the files from static folder.
+The changes will be updated.

+DEPLOYMENT ON FIREBASE
+Objective: Host the application on Firebase with connection to Firestore

+Steps:
+1.